Luci02/FlexDrive/README.md

 # 🚘 FlexDrive - Turning Miles into Moments 🚘

 ![GitHub tag (with filter)](https://img.shields.io/github/v/tag/Luci02/FlexDrive)

 ## 💬 Introduction

-FlexDrive is a web application that allows individuals to rent cars for a long period of time.
-The application is designed to be user-friendly and affordable, making it a great option for people who need a car for more than a few days.
+FlexDrive is a **full-stack** web application built with Angular, Spring Boot, and PostgreSQL.
+It is a car rental platform that allows individuals to rent cars for a long period of time.

+The front-end of the application is built with **Angular**, a popular JavaScript framework.
+It uses **Bootstrap** for a responsive and user-friendly interface.

+The back-end of the application is built with **Spring Boot**, a Java framework for creating RESTful APIs.
+It uses **PostgreSQL** as a database to store car rental data.
 ## 📰 Features

 - For all users:
     - Login
     - Registration